ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 > characters that can't be represented in a single `wchar_t`, we're already
 > operating outside the scope of the standard.

-The standard cannot handle encodings that must return two or more code units for however many -- up to `MB_MAX_LEN` -- it consumes.
+The standard cannot handle encodings that must return two or more `wchar_t` for however many -- up to `MB_MAX_LEN` -- it consumes.
+This is even for when the target `wchar_t` "wide execution" encoding is UTF-32; this is a **fundamental limitation of the C Standard Library that is absolutely insurmountable by the current specification**.
 This is exacerbated by the standard's insistence that a single `wchar_t` must be capable of representing all characters as a single element, a philosophy which has been bled into the relevant interfaces such as `mbrtowc` and other `*wc*` related types.
-As the values cannot be properly represented in the standard, this leaves people to either make stuff up or abandon it altogether.
+As the values cannot be properly represented in the standard, this leaves people to either make stuff up or abandon it altogether:

-## In Summary
+## In Summary {#intro-summary}

 The problems C developers face today with respect to encoding and dealing with vendor and platform-specific black boxes is a staggering trifecta: non-portability between processes running on the same physical hardware, performance degradation from using standard facilities, and potentially having a locale changed out from under your program to prevent roundtripping.